Council Issues Emergency Proclamation in Response to COVID-19

 City & County Emergency Ordinances Impose Moratoriums on Evictions for Non-Payment of Rent

-In response to the hardships many in our community are facing due to the economic impacts of the COVID-19 outbreak and the Shelter in Place Order, moratoriums have been adopted to ban residential and commercial evictions in the City of San Mateo.
-Learn More
+In response to the hardships many in our community are facing due to the economic impacts of the COVID-19 pandemic, moratoriums have been adopted to ban residential and commercial evictions in the City of San Mateo.
+Learn More.